-After a bit of searching along the escarpment, the walk out of Chenek camp presents an opportunity to find examples of the very rare walia ibex, grazing and looking above or below from the crags nonchalantly.
-Once quite common, these stocky but elegant mountain goat are also limited to parts of these mountains.
+After a bit of searching along the escarpment, the walkout of Chenek camp presents an opportunity to find examples of the very rare Walia ibex, grazing and looking above or below from the crags nonchalantly.
+Once quite common, these stocky but elegant mountain goats are also limited to parts of these mountains.

 I think we found more of his staple food than he did; close to the summit of Inatiye (4070m) vole rats were popping out of their burrows like fleas giving us the once over.

-Among the wildlife is the stunning Ethiopian bird life, which are abundant during Autumn departures.
+Among the wildlife is the stunning Ethiopian birdlife, which is abundant during Autumn departures.

 3. The Challenge

 The climax of the walk is the 26-kilometre round walk to Ras Dashen; the eastern peak of the rim of an enormous extinct volcano – the northern half of which is cut down over a thousand metres by numerous ravines – draining into the Takkazzi River.
 It is the tenth highest mountain in Africa at 4553 metres, and a steep walk up starting at three in the morning to avoid the heat as much as possible.